GRE Sections Breakdown

 Test prep organizations recommend spending a minimum of four weeks and a maximum of twelve weeks preparing for the GRE.
 You can assess your “baseline” score by taking a sample test without doing any preparation.
 The free GRE practice test online will enable you to mimic the actual test experience.

-Knowing your baseline score will be helpful in developing your study plan.
+Understanding the GRE test breakdown and knowing your baseline score will be helpful in developing your study plan.
 Your initial score will reveal your stronger areas and those where you are weaker and need more preparation.

 From there, you want to establish what your target GRE score is.
 Look at the average test scores of the incoming class in the graduate programs you are considering and see how your practice score compares.
 Ideally your score should equal to or above the average score for the top schools and programs on your list.